 Decks can often look weathered by the end of the winter season.
 When grime builds up it can be hard to tell what areas of your deck need to be repaired.
 Perhaps your boards are discolored – this doesn’t necessarily mean that you need to sand or re-stain your deck.
 Start this process with power washing.
 A high pressure cleaning is unbeatable when revealing what is a smudge and what is a stain.

 - #2 – Checking for Wood Rot

 Checking for rot is as easy as wielding a screwdriver.
 With your screw driver, drive it into the wood, and pop up a splinter.
-If the splinter snaps and reacts with the quality of dry wood, you’re in the clear, if it bends and doesn’t really snap, you will need to replace that board.
+If the splinter snaps and reacts with the quality of dry wood, you’re in the clear; if it bends and doesn’t really snap, you will need to replace that board.
 Make sure to check in the surrounding areas to see if the rot has potentially spread.
-Areas of the deck that are in direct contact with the ground underneath.
+Areas of the deck that are in direct contact with the ground underneath are more likely to experience rot because of ground moisture.
 If your deck isn’t elevated, it may be worth looking into to avoid future, costly damage.

 - #3 – Panel Replacement

 Is your deck surface even?
 Walk around, notice if you have any uneven steps, or if you find yourself tripping over cracks.
 Warped wood is a common problem for most decks, and can ruin outdoor get-togethers.
-You don’t want your company falling over and neither do we.
-Luckily this problem has a quick fix, as deck panel screw in individually and can be easily swapped out.
+You don’t want your company tripping and falling and neither do we.
+Luckily this problem has a quick fix, as deck panels screw in individually and can be easily swapped out.